Generated red-rock Utah river scene representing the Fremont River near Capitol Reef, not an exact location photo

 The clearest public-water anchor for this page, with walk-in-only access and fishable Fremont channels managed inside the wildlife area.

-Fruita and upper Capitol Reef roadside corridor
+Fruita and upper Capitol Reef roadside area

 Useful for short scenic stops and selective upper-gorge fishing, but not every roadside bend supports the same trout value.